Niki Hastings-McFall: Exhibitions

+In 2023, the Denver Art Museum invited Hastings-McFall to “create site-specific work in conversation with works from the DAM’s Arts of Oceania collection.”
+The exhibit, Islands Beyond Blue: Niki Hastings-McFall and Treasures from the Oceania Collection, marked the reopening of the Museum’s Oceania gallery.

 1 Noble Savage, 2 Dusky Maidens

 In 1999 Hastings-McFall collaborated with jewellers Chris Charteris and Tekala-Smith on the exhibition 1 Noble Savage, 2 Dusky Maidens at Judith Anderson Gallery in Auckland, which helped draw attention to a new generation of New Zealand artists of Pacific descent and showed "what contemporary jewellers might offer to contemporary Pacific identity − notably a sense of playful appropriation of Pacific adornment that is ironic and serious at the same time".

 The exhibition was accompanied by a publication titled 1 Noble Savage, 2 Dusky Maidens with reproductions of the three artists' work and essays by Mark Kirby, Lisa Taouma and Nicholas Thomas.The publication's catalogue featured a photograph of the three artists in a faux-ethnographic style, dressed in traditional manner and mimicking the conventions of photographs taken in Samoa in the 1890s for Western consumption, as a comment on stereotypical presentations of Pacific peoples.